 However, how you enable your store for In-Cart Delivery Options is unique to each store.
 We recommend first reviewing our Send Rates to Store Checkout help article to understand how the feature works.
 You can then review the help article specific to your store to learn how to enable the feature to work with your store.
 Click the link below for the help article you wish to view:

 The new layout now allows you to expand orders with multiple items right in the grid, so you can view all line items in an order without opening the Order Details view.

 When closed, the Item Sku and Item Name column will display (Multiple), just as before.
 When expanded, the Item Sku and Item Name columns will display the SKU and name of each item in the order on individual lines.

 If any of the items were combined from another order, the original order number will also appear in the Order # column for each line item you combined.
 This way you always know which order the item originally belonged to.

 ShipStation now displays if you have printed a packing slip, created a label, or printed a label for a shipment.

-There are two places you can view the this information:
+There are two places where you can view this information: